nikolay-turpitko/x-msrv/README.md

 emphasize, that I used Docker container here mostly to create reproducible test environment, not for deployment into production.

-Use `make` to build and execute application.
+## Implementation details

+After service is started and parsed configuration, it creates NSQ consumer and registers concurrent handlers for incoming messages.
+Every handler atomically increments and checks counter of handled messages.
+When counter exceeds configuration parameter `max-messages`, handler sends signal to the channel, signaling to main goroutine that job is done and consumer should be stopped.

+If handler receives message while it is stopping due enough messages have been received already (that is counter is greater then configured threshold), it rejects message, returning error to the caller.
+NSQ then automatically re-enqueus this message to be processed later.

+Meanwhile, main goroutine wait on select statement and handle finalization signals from several sources:

+- the channel, shared with message handlers and mentioned above;
+- process termination signal channel;
+- timeout timer channel;
+- NSQ consumer stop channel.

+Last of them terminates waiting circle and whole service's process, and 3 other invoke `consumer.Stop()`, causing consumer to shout itself down and send stop signal, unlocking service to terminate itself.

+Timeout is used to shout down service awaiting incoming messages from empty channel.
+This is necessary because I used external (systemd) timer to periodically create new process, so it's better to terminate old one before next timer event triggered, otherwise timer will keep creating new processes, all hung up awaiting messages from empty queue, which can lead to unnecessary consumption of operation system's resources.

+Note, that as easily service could be implemented as a single long lived process, which can use internal timer to periodically wake up to process portion of incoming messages.
+But here I want to leverage sentence #7 of original requirement.
+Depending on many factors (how many messages and how often should be processed, what other work the same server must do, etc) one solution can be more preferable or another.
+I assume, that task should be executed relatively seldom and it's better to free resources for other work when it is not executed.
+Also, this approach requires a bit less coding.

+If I go for internal timeout solution, I would try to use `consumer.ChangeMaxInFlight(0)` to pause message flow after handler signaled that enough messages have been received.
+On signal from internal timer, I'd set this parameter again to the value from the configuration file.

+## Build and test environment

 Build script in `Makefile` uses Docker Compose to create Docker container, which performs actual Go build and RPM packaging.
 After that Docker Compose used again to prepare execution environment and start microservice within Docker container.

-File `./docker-compose-build.yml` used to prepare Docker container for build and `./docker-compose.yml` - to execute app.
-Notice, that environment variable `PKG_TYPE` (rpm/deb) should be provided to Docker Compose.

 Directory `./rpm-build` contains dockerfile and Makefile for build and RPM packaging.
 They used to prepare container with required versions of go compiler